 Under a gentle sun, shimmers of silvery light peek through still clouds illuminating the unbroken sea.
 Walking along the wooden pier gazing upon the earth—water and horizon—moments of restorative calm instantaneously permeate amidst the bustle of the New Year.
-A soft gust of cold winter wind nudges me back to reality, creeping under my clothes.
+A soft gust of cold winter wind nudges me back to reality.
 I bury my hands deep in my coat pockets and briskly walk back home.
 All the while thinking how wonderful it will be to cozy up with a bowl of golden mushroom soup as I sit by the fire.

 I cradle a bowl of the creamy soup in my hands and let its warmth permeate.
 Softened by streams of coconut cream, freckled with thyme, dustings of turmeric and caramelized shallots, this golden mushroom soup instills warmth and light even on the deepest of winter days.

 Although technically considered part of the fungi kingdom, many in the cooking/food world consider mushrooms a vegetable.
 Sun-treated mushrooms are a wonderful source of vitamin D, which is especially important during winter months where your sunlight exposure may be limited.

 This golden mushroom soup gets its glow from the gorgeous, yellow-orange spice turmeric.
 Also known as “Indian saffron” turmeric lends an earthy, warming hand to umami-laden mushrooms.
 Creamy tahini, savory tamari and a handful of Yukon gold potatoes also blend together to create a naturally rich soup, without starch thickeners or dairy.

 As crimson flames from the fire crackle, I spoon another bite of creamy, silky golden mushroom soup into my mouth.
 Its golden broth soothes and warms all at once, banishing winter chill and generally making my heart and tummy happy.
 I hope it does the same for you!